togwand/nixos/README.md

 #### Inputs:
- * Home-manager as a NixOS module unstable channel -> Earlier and more features, thus overall less issues than stable.
+ * Unstable channel of nixpkgs -> Earlier and more features, thus overall less issues than stable
+ * Home-manager master -> Closest one to the unstable channel
  * Nixvim -> Very modular and fairly easy to modify.